jawad1989/Vagrant101/README.md

-# Vagrant101
+# 1. Vagrant101
 as per wikipedia: Vagrant is an open-source software product for building and maintaining portable virtual software development environments;[5] e.g., for VirtualBox, KVM, Hyper-V, Docker containers, VMware, and AWS.
 It tries to simplify the software configuration management of virtualizations in order to increase development productivity.
 Vagrant is written in the Ruby language, but its ecosystem supports development in a few languages.
 * Developers can create portable environments
+* vagrant save boxes in cache, if not removed it will pick from cache
-*
+* runs headless VM

-# Vagrant Components:
+# 2. Vagrant Components:
 1. CLI : Start stop vagrant VMs
 2. Vagrant File: define Vagrant VMs, mostly statements not complex logic
-3. VAgrant Cloud: Online MarketPlace
+3. Vagrant Cloud: Online MarketPlace
   example: ***ubuntu/trusty32*** First part of the name is organization and second part is distribuition
+# files created

+1. Local directory: `F:\vagrantBoxes\firstBox`
+2. VMD FILE: `G:\Virtual Box Vms\firstBox_default_1594055243795_59703`
+3. CACHE: `C:\Users\tech sign\.vagrant.d\boxes\bento-VAGRANTSLASH-ubuntu-18.04\202005.21.0\virtualbox` box has settings for memory/network etc

-# install first box: ubuntu
+# 3. install first box: ubuntu
 1. Download Virtual Box
 2. Install Vagrant
 3. create directoy